 With a knife, the user must be willing to run a piece of steel through skin and muscle and bone and tendon and whatever else might be in the way.
 This is someone comfortable with (at least with the idea of) getting bloody, and feeling the life leave another human.
 This is not “required” with really any other weapon.
 This is an incredibly important thing to remember when dealing with a knife attack or threat.

 The defender must be willing to meet such an attacker with comparable or superior aggression and intent.
-It also turns out that most people have handled edged weapons, in one form or another, the majority of their lives, so it is something very familiar to them.
+It also turns out that most people have handled edged weapons, in one form or another, throughout the majority of their lives, so it is something very familiar to them.

 THE DEFENSIVE RESPONSE (NOT NECESSARILY IN THIS ORDER)